Liberty Bank (CT) Unveils 12-Month CD Special

-Liberty Bank is currently featuring a 21-month CD Special (1.75% APY).
+Liberty Bank has added an 18-month Promo CD (1.70% APY) to the product line.
 The minimum opening deposit is $500 of new money, which is defined simply as “funds not currently on deposit at Liberty Bank.”
 While there is no stated balance cap, there is a limit of one Promo CD per customer.

 According to CSR, the Early Withdrawal Penalty is a combination of a “flat fee of $25 and 3% of the amount being withdrawn.”

 $100 Checking Bonus